 The Adverting Standards Authority for Ireland is responsible for regulating the advertising, promotion and packaging of alcoholic drinks.
 If you would like to make a related complaint, please see the ASAI website.

 Yes, of course!
-We have a range of resources to support your work in alcohol education, which we currently provide free of charge.
-Place an order for printed copies now.
+We have a range of resources to support your work in health promotion or alcohol education.
+Place an order now.

 Email us or call 01 517 5900 for more details or to book either workshop.